Qoosim/Awesome-Books/README.md

 # Awesome Book

-> This is a project that allows user to add/remove books from both localStorage and browser memory
+> In this project, I built a basic website that allows users to add or remove books from a list.
+I implemented that by using JavaScript objects, arrays, and local storage.
+I dynamically modified the DOM and added basic events.

 ![screenshot](./images/awesome_books_list.jpeg)
 ![screenshot](./images/awesome_books_add.jpeg)